Notes on Natural Vegetation

 • Sometimes an entire forest may have only one or two species.

-12. Explain how trees in temperate coniferous forests adapt to the temperate environment.• The trees are cone-shaped and have compact, down-sloping and springy branches which allow the snow to slide off easily without breaking the branches.
+• The species are mainly softwood such as spruce, pine, cedar and fir.12.
+Explain how trees in temperate coniferous forests adapt to the temperate environment.• The trees are cone-shaped and have compact, down-sloping and springy branches which allow the snow to slide off easily without breaking the branches.

 • The leaves are needle-like to reduce the loss of moisture due to the low rainfall.
 The leaves are also drought-resistant and can store water for the long cold winter when the ground is frozen.